vishal-git/book-reccos/README.md

 }
 ```

-We can see that, since this is a *literal* keyword search (and not a semantic one), we get three recommendations whose descriptions (or genres) contain the search word "magic".
+Since this is a *literal* keyword search, and not a semantic one, we get three recommendations whose descriptions (or genres) specifically _contain_ the search word "magic".

-Since we also requested the `score` in our query, we see that these scores are provided in an attribute called `_additional`.
+Note that we had also requested the `score` in our query, we see that these scores are provided in an attribute called `_additional`.
 The higher the score, the better the match.
 Hence, the results are sorted from high to low scores.

 ## 3(b): Vector search.